 4. Stephen King // Pet Sematary

 The author cameos in many of his movies—Thinner, Rose Red, The Storm of the Century, The Stand, The Shining, The Langoliers and Sleepwalker, just to name a few.
-But I like the one in Pet Sematary, above.
+In 1989's Pet Sematary, he plays a priest at a funeral.

 5. Louis Sachar // Holes

 In a scene that will make Edward Cullen fans green with envy, Robert Pattinson brushes by an “astonished woman” watching Rosie the elephant steal produce.
-That woman is Gruen.
+That woman is Water for Elephants author Sara Gruen.
 Many of her family members also appear in the scene.

 7. S.E.
 Hinton // The Outsiders